Phani15276/8bit-Charge-Redistribution-SAR-ADC/README.md

 ## Comparator

-The comparator compares the sampled input voltage with DAC output voltage and generates decision bits for SAR logic operation.
+The comparator was implemented at transistor level for analog voltage comparison during SAR conversion.

 ### Functions